d12frosted/elpa-mirror/melpa/tok-theme-readme.txt

-Tok is a comfy light coloured theme.
+Tok is a comfy dark theme.